 For forty years, Yves Saint Laurent never stopped making his own style.
 His clothes belong to the history of the twentieth century.
 His “safari jacket” and “le smoking” accompanied the emancipation of women in all fields.
 But Yves Saint Laurent is also the last of the great couturiers, nostalgic for an era marked by the grandeur of strong haute couture.

-In the Hall, fifty pieces were displayed around themes dear to Yves Saint Laurent: Masculine-Feminine, The Color Black, Arica and Morocco, Gardens and Art, Imaginary Voyages.
+In the Hall, fifty pieces were displayed around themes dear to Yves Saint Laurent: Masculine-Feminine, The Color Black, Arica and Morocco, Gardens and Art, and Imaginary Voyages.
 The creations were presented in a sophisticated space with strong contrast of lighting.

-A voyage to the Couturier universe
+A voyage to the Couturier Universe

 Christophe Martin’s scenography magnified the models in a black and minimalist environment.
 The models face the creative process of the couturier through an exciting audiovisual installation where sketches, photographs, parades, films, voices and music interact with the works and express the couturier universe.